 You might even notice this “hidden Mickey” set of nail heads.
 When the Polynesian was finished, the builders added this little touch.
 The entire area has recently been revamped, so I’m hoping this little detail remains.

 Polynesian Resort Restaurants Final Thoughts

 When it comes to dining options at the Polynesian, you can probably tell the choices are overwhelming, but in a good way.
-These Polynesian restaurants make the perfect stop for anyone needing to relax and escape the busy-ness of a theme park.
+These Polynesian restaurants make the perfect stop for anyone needing to relax and escape the busyness of the theme parks.

-For those who want to know the best ways to get to and from this Disney resort, I’ve put together a guide (here) with tips on transportation at Disney’s Polynesian.
-If you arrive at the resort for dining via personal car, you will need to have an advanced dining reservation to park there.
+For those who want to know the best ways to get to and from this Disney Resort, I’ve put together a guide (here) with tips on transportation at Disney’s Polynesian.
+If you arrive at the resort for dining via personal car, you will need an advanced dining reservation to park there.

 - Disney’s Wilderness Lodge Restaurants and Dining

 - The Full Guide to Grand Floridian Restaurants